Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 12

 Today negotiations for pay complete

-and the moving in the camp also
+and the money in the camp Also

-canteen but started.
-Fern still on
+canteen hut started.
+Fever still on

 meals improve but still on 2 not

-much to do & P.O.W 523
+much to do & P.O.W.
+523

 [*SAT 31/7/43*]